Fogey’s Place © All right reserved.

 Basically the method is to take a series of overlapping shots of a subject or scene and to stitch them together to make a full frame image.

 The effect that Ryan was after was to get a full frame image with a dreamy romantic feel to it, which is perfect for the portraitures needed for a wedding shoot.

 In order to get this effect, Ryan harnessed the power of bokeh to make his subjects stand out.

-With the camera set to manual and using the widest aperture available, establish the focus and exposure.
 With the A/E lock 1 button pressed to lock the exposure and focus, take a series of overlapping shots to be stitched in post processing.

-To start with, keep it simple - 6 or 8 shots will produce amazing images.
+To start with, keep it simple -

 I use Microsoft Image Composite Manager, (MICE), which does a very good job.